Lady from Hell

 Lady from Hell is a 1949 Japanese action drama film directed by Motoyoshi Oda and co-written by Akira Kurosawa, with special effects by Eiji Tsuburaya.
 The film has been called a "protest movie" which "portrayed a cornucopia of corruption and indicted every known example of postwar exploitation: black-marketeering, crooked politicians, blackmailing journalists, and a decaying aristocracy."
-Lady of Hell is regarded as one of Oda's best-known films.
+Lady of Hell is regarded as one of Oda's most celebrated films.